MicrosoftDocs/azure-databases-docs/articles/cosmos-db/container-copy.md

 1. [Monitor the progress of the copy job](how-to-container-copy.md#monitor-the-progress-of-a-copy-job) and wait until it's completed.
 1. Resume the operations by appropriately pointing the application or client to the source or target collection as intended.

+> [!NOTE]
+>  We strongly recommend that you stop performing any operations on the source collection before you begin the offline collection copy job.
+Item deletions and updates that are done on the source collection after you start the copy job might not be captured.
+If you continue to perform operations on the source collection while the copy job is in progress, you might have duplicate or missing data on the target collection.

 ## How does collection copy work?

 1. The platform allocates server-side compute instances for the destination Azure Cosmos DB account.